 - EL CIELO: literally translating as “The Sky," El Cielo is a watery oasis formed from a shallow turquoise lagoon.
 Its name is due to the many starfish that inhabit the seabed.

-- SAN GERVASIO: See Mayan ruins without having to leave the island.
+- SAN GERVASIO: See an ancient archaeological site without having to leave the island.

 - WALK ABOUT: Explore along the downtown seaside promenade and side streets around sunset.